Ownership of primary schools

 Traditionally, the site for national schools was provided locally - either directly by the patron or as a result of local fundraising.
 There was also a local contribution to the building costs and the running costs.
 Changes were made over the years as multi-denominational schools and Gaelscoileanna were being built and did not have a 'local' funding base.

 The State pays the full cost of the site.
 The patron still has the choice of funding the site cost.
 If the State pays, then the State owns the school building and leases it to the patron under a lease or a deed of trust.

 If the patron pays, the patron owns the school.
 If the State pays, it does not change who the patron is.

 The funding for new Gaelscoileanna is now on the same basis as other new schools.
-The previous arrangement continues for Gaelscoileanna that have either permanent or provisional recognition from the Department of Education and Skills.
+The previous arrangement continues for Gaelscoileanna that have either permanent or provisional recognition from the Department of Education.
 The previous arrangement for Gaelscoileanna meant that the Department bought the site and paid the full building cost.
-In practice, a significant number of Gaelscoileanna are in rented accommodation and the state pays the rent.
+Where Gaelscoileanna are in rented accommodation and the state pays the rent.

 Gaelscoileanna Teo is a voluntary body (supported by An Foras Teanga), which is the co-ordinating body for Irish language schools and helps parents to set up new Gaelscoileanna.

 The State pays a direct capitation grant per student to each primary school.
 The State pays the teachers' salaries.
 Enhanced capitation grants are paid for children with special educational needs in special schools or who attend special classes in mainstream schools.
 Capitation grants are used for the day-to-day running of schools and for teaching materials and resources.